nicklansley/allav/README.md

 <tr><td>libx265</td><td>H.265/HEVC video encoder.
 See the <a href="https://trac.ffmpeg.org/wiki/Encode/H.265">H.265 Encoding Guide</a> for more information and usage examples. </td></tr>
 <tr><td>libx264</td><td>H.264 video encoder.
 See the <a href="https://trac.ffmpeg.org/wiki/Encode/H.264">H.264 Encoding Guide</a> for more information and usage examples.</td></tr>
 <tr><td>libvpx</td><td>VP8/VP9 video encoder/decoder.
 See the <a href="https://trac.ffmpeg.org/wiki/Encode/VP9">VP9 Video Encoding Guide</a> for more information and usage examples. </td></tr>
-<tr><td>libfdk-aac</td><td>AAC audio encoder (not included by default due to GPL license reasons but uncomment hightlighted lines in the Dockerfile to include this library in your own compilation).
+<tr><td>libfdk-aac</td><td>AAC audio encoder (not included by default due to GPL license reasons but uncomment hightlighted lines in the Dockerfile to include this library in your own Docker image).
 See the <a href="https://trac.ffmpeg.org/wiki/Encode/AAC">AAC Audio Encoding Guide</a> for more information and usage examples. </td></tr>
 <tr><td>libmp3lame</td><td>MP3 audio encoder - same as used by the Lame application although the latter is easier to use! </td></tr>
 <tr><td>libopus</td><td>Opus audio decoder and encoder. </td></tr>
 <tr><td>libass</td><td>Subtitle renderer for the ASS/SSA (Advanced Substation Alpha/Substation Alpha) subtitle format.- see <a href="https://github.com/libass/libass">LibAss Github Repo for more details</a></td></tr>